OliverCadman/cross_tracks_ci_ms3/README.md

 3. To view tracks without having to register, so I can determine whether the website suits my needs.
 4. To be able to search for tracks based on different criteria (Genre, Artist Name, Year of Release), so I can search for tracks more granularly.
 5. To view comments on a particular track, so I find out what other users have to say about the music and engage with the community.
-6. To see a description of how to use the service, so I can be aware of all features on offer.
+6. To view how many likes a particular track has, so I can determine which tracks are popular.

 As a returning visitor, I want...

-1. To be able to read and write comments on tracks which have been shared by others, so I can communicate and build relationships with other users of the website.
+1. To be able to write and edit comments on tracks which have been shared by others, so I can communicate and build relationships with other users of the website.
 2. The details of users who share a particular track to be clearly visible, so I can browse their profile and find out more about their musical tastes.
-3. To register and build my own profile, so I am able to locate my saved tracks.
+3. To be able to Add, Edit and Delete my own profile, so I can manage my personal information with ease.
 4. To be able to Add, Edit and Delete my own track information, so I can share tracks with other users of the website.
 5. To be able to save/like tracks which I come across when browsing, so they are saved to my profile.
 6. To be able to contact the site owner, so I can leave feedback.